pagehop/api.pagehopapp.com/source/scaffold-recipe.md

 scrape.js
 ```

-Pagehop will not be able to load a recipe, that doesn't have any of these files.
+Pagehop will not be able to load a recipe, that doesn't have all of these files.

 # How does it work?